About Work Experience Contact

 Two-panel configuration

 Details and steps in persistent split view.
-Dealers never lose context.
+Dealers never lose context mid-task.

 Tradeoff: more complex layout.
-Worth it — eliminated mid-task navigation.
+Worth it.
+Eliminated mid-task navigation entirely.

 🔍